Skip to Main Content

 Encyclopaedias

-The closest to the British style "Encyclopaedia of... law" (i.e. a mixture of statutes, cases, official circulars etc.) are probably the CCH "Reporters" which are published commercially in looseleaf.
-IALS has a few of these, notably
+The closest to the British style "Encyclopaedia of... law" (i.e., a mixture of statutes, cases, official circulars etc.) are probably the CCH "Reporters" which are published commercially in looseleaf.
+IALS has a few of these, but has largely discontinued the subscriptions.

 Dictionaries